 Some power struggles pop up out of nowhere, but if you think about it, I’m sure you can identify a few that are constantly prevalent with your strong-willed child.
 Figure out what they are, then take the proper steps to avoid them.

 Helpful Hint: Positive Parenting Solutions® Members, looking for even more problem-solving strategies for strong-willed kids?
-Check out The Explosive Child advanced module in the 7-Step Parenting Success System® course
+Check out our Expert Series: Aggression and Anger—The Explosive Child in the 7-Step Parenting Success System® course

 Tip #2: Give Them Some Power and Control

 Now that you’ve identified what common power struggles your strong-willed child faces, let’s talk about how you can hand some control over (while still maintaining your peace of mind).

 From the examples above, you saw how putting your child in charge of little decisions–like what to wear and when to do homework–can make a significant impact on whether or not they give you pushback.